x3haloed/peer-deploy/README.md

 Realm can host tiny, self-contained WebAssemly applications on any number of target hosts.
 Use the `push` command to send the .wasm file to any computer with Realm installed and specify how much resources you'll allow it consume and how many instances should run.
 See [components/hello](https://github.com/x3haloed/peer-deploy/tree/main/components/hello) for an example of a tiny WASI web server that can be hosted by Realm.
 This feature is very similar to what [Spin](https://github.com/spinframework/spin) is doing.

+Realm can also host QEMU-hosted services and navtive binary daemons.
+They're just less cool.

 ### An entire CI/CD pipeline on one computer

 In addition to long-lived services, Realm can run one-off tasks through WASI modules, QEMU VMs, and regular old executable binaries.
 What does this mean?
 If you have a computer, you have a bulid pipline.
 Use any scripting language you like to send jobs out to a Realm machine.
 In my example, I've got one Debian server that sits around waiting for tasks all day.
 When I want to make new builds of Realm for every OS and architecture, I can just send a tarball of source code over to it through Realm and have it start making binaries.